CrevsDaak/7c-galileo/readme.txt

 Quayle Death: And here I thought he was too smart to die.
 Tiax Death: Mad as a hatter, dead and it does not matter.
 Kagain Death: Dishonorably discharged, ya greedy bastard.
-Xan Death: Ah, the irony of a self-fulfilling prophecy.
+Xan Death: I believe we are witnessing the irony of a self-fulfilling prophecy.
 Yeslick, Khalid, Kivan, Ajantis, or Minsc Death: Only the good die young, while the evil seem to live forever.
 Critical Miss: D'oh!
 Critical Hit: Take that, you bastard!